samirpatel12/moving-the-chains/moving-the-chains.md

 The blockchain will also give team owners more data about their financial state which will allow them to make better business decisions.

+### Owner

+Professional sports teams (like any other large business) requires data quality in real-time or near real-time, upon wich to base their analytical and decision support systems.
+The ticket deparment can base ticket prices based off data from the past ten home games.
+The concession department can order more of a certain type of beer that is selling better than others.
+The need for more data is driven by the need for making better business decisions faster, using better data, with more transparency in data-driven decision making and its business results.
+Blockchain also allows to decrease the operating costs for teams by limiting the staff of the team accounting or IT deparment.
+Either way, by being on a blockchain, the team has a greater opprtunity to become even more profitable than they are today.

+For a league that is predicating on moving forward, it is quite ironic that this sentiment has not translated into the business side of football.
+Utilizing old business practices have caused the National Football League to suffer massive public relation hits with both players and common sports fans.Owners are seen as a old boy's club made of billionaires who have schemed their way to wealth.
+By using blockchain and smart contract technology, owners can maintain their rightful place as one of the more lucrative sports leagues on the planet while being the utmost transparent.
+Not only can the owners change the way they are being viewed, but they can also change the way the business of sports is conducted.
+Now that's moving the chains forward toward progress.